printer-jam/umbrel-ordisrespector/README.md

 and

-Luke Cihild's alpine builds for bitcoind Docker images here: https://github.com/lukechilds/lncm-docker-bitcoind
+Luke Child's alpine builds for bitcoind Docker images here: https://github.com/lukechilds/lncm-docker-bitcoind

 Follow the instructions in the README.md in the major version's folder for building the image, and using it in your umbrel node.